 Implementation strategy

-There will be follow up training and ongoing support as part of a translational/implementation strategy through the study period.
-Practice change facilitators will visit participating pharmacies to provide ongoing support, answer any queries, ensure quality data is being collected, and collect implementation data.
+There will be follow up training and ongoing support as part of implementation strategy Practice change facilitators will visit participating pharmacies to answer any queries, ensure quality data is being collected, and collect implementation data.
 The implementation component of the study will be underpinned by the Consolidated Framework for Implementation Research (CFIR), with the use of an adapted implementation model for community pharmacy.
 Implementation factors (barriers, causes and facilitators) and the Dougherty strategy classification systems, adapted to community pharmacy, will be used.
+On average, the facilitator will contact the pharmacy on a monthly basis.
+Pharmacies will be classified as low, medium or high contact based on several parameters including number of monthly consultations, number of pharmacists delivering the intervention, and the fidelity of consultation data.
+Targeted additional contacts will occur depending on this classification.

 Intervention code [1] 327072 0